Belloliva/SLE-BF/README.md

 (Hiroshima Math.
 J. 52(2): 235-253 (July 2022).
 DOI: 10.32917/h2021046)

-See the notebook for more details
+See the notebook for more details.

+The algorithm was originally introduced in

+"Enumeration of the Chebyshev-Frolov lattice points in axis-parallel boxes" by Kosuke Suzuki, Takehito Yoshiki

+(Hiroshima Math.
+J. 49(1): 139-159 (March 2019).
+DOI: 10.32917/hmj/1554516041)